ioccc-src/winner/markdown.md

 ## Do not use the strike HTML element

-Please not use the HTML element:
+Please not use HTML elements:

 ```
     <strike>...</strike>	<=== no thank you